How to mount remote directories with SSHFS

 Connection timeout

-Ensure the remote server is accessible and SSH is running on the expected port.
+Connection timeouts occur when the remote server is unreachable or SSH is not running on the expected port.

 Permission denied